-A demonstration of tapping, processing and enjoying maple syrup will be presented at Case-Barlow Farm on Sunday, March 5 from 1:00 to 2:00 at the historic homestead located at 1931 Barlow Road in Hudson.
-Maple syrup, cream and candy from Sugarbush Creek Farm in Middlefield, Ohio will be available for purchase.
+A demonstration of tapping, processing and enjoying maple syrup was presented at Case-Barlow Farm on Sunday, March 5.
+Maple syrup, cream and candy from Sugarbush Creek Farm in Middlefield, Ohio was available for purchase.

 Maple sugaring activities at Case Barlow Farm are documented by Franklin S. Barlow, in his journal "Reminiscences of a Hudson, Ohio Farm Boy”, written in 1983.
 He wrote that “the mention of maple syrup reminds me of our farm breakfasts which were very hearty indeed.
 The main course at our breakfasts, virtually 365 days a year, was pancakes.”

 “The farm activity which most people regard as really romantic is the production of maple syrup.
 In a way it is but it also involves a lot of very hard work.
 Throughout the winter whenever there was a spare hour or so we would be cutting wood for the sugar house.
 Then in February some time when the weather was most miserable we would get out and scrub the evaporating pans, clean up the sap buckets, check out the gathering and sap storage tanks and wash the spiles."